Elmhurst College's master's in communication sciences and disorders welcomes applicants who have completed:

 In addition, if you are an international student, please submit the following to the School for Professional Studies at Elmhurst College:

-Students offered admission to the master’s degree program will be asked to submit additional required documentation, including the results of a background check prior to their first term on campus.
-Information regarding this documentation will come from the Department of Communication Sciences and Disorders following admission to the program.
+Students offered admission to the master’s degree program will be asked to submit additional required documentation, including evidence of 25 hours of observation.
+The results of a background check prior to their first term on campus is also required.
+Information regarding this documentation and any other required documentation will come from the Department of Communication Sciences and Disorders following admission to the program.

 For more information, please contact us.